ecs160ss12019/Breakfast/StoryMapping.md

 11) As a cherry, I will show up more frequently as the game goes on.
 12) As a cherry, I will move around.
 13) As a cherry, I may be eaten by the pacman.
+14) As a cherry, I will disappear immediately after pac man dies.

 ## Sprints Chart:
 Objects | Pacman | Ghost (Enemy) | Grid | Small Coin | Big Coin |  Cherry